galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ## Maximum Likelihood (ML)

 Likelihood is the most statistically defensible phylogenetic inference method.
-It is based on the idea that the tree with the highest probability of producing the sequences at the tips of the tree is the tree that is the "most likely" to be correct: the Maximum Likelihood (ML) Tree.
+It is based on the idea that the tree that has the highest probability of producing the sequences at the tips of the tree is the tree that is the "most likely" to be correct: this is called the Maximum Likelihood (ML) Tree.

-Likelihood is *not* the same as probability, though they are often confused.
-However, it is *proportional* to the probability that the tree is correct out of the set of possible trees and models you are considering.
+Likelihood is *not* the same as probability, though they are often confused with each other.
+However, it is *proportional* to the probability that the tree is correct, out of the set of possible trees and models you are considering.

-One major assumption about molecular sequence data is that each site evolves independently of all other sites.
+One major, almost ubiquitous, assumption about molecular sequence data is that each site evolves independently of all other sites.
 Biologically, this isn't always the case, but in practice, this makes things much more tractable, and we still have a good chance of getting the tree(s) right.

 Another assumption we make is that the substitution rate -- the rate at which changes of nucleotide at a given position in the sequence happen -- is only dependent on the current state, i.e., we do not care about how a sequence came to be what it is, only what the sequence is now, to determine what are the probable evolutions of it.
 This seems much more biologically reasonable and makes this into a Markov process, which in turn enables a lot of calculations to be made simply.